-Obstructive sleep apnea, or simply sleep apnea, is a sleeping disorder where a person’s breathing patterns slow down or becomes very shallow.
-Sleep apnea is very dangerous because each pause, called by doctors an apnea, can range in duration from, at the very least ten seconds to as long as several minutes.
+Obstructive sleep apnea, or simply sleep apnea, is a sleeping disorder where a person’s breathing patterns slow down or become very shallow.
+Sleep apnea is very dangerous because each pause, called by doctors an apnea, can range in duration from ten seconds to as long as several minutes.

 Sleep Apnea is Often a Hidden Danger